Tarnowskie Góry: Modern

 In the beginning of the 20th century, the source of the silver ore dried out and the mining stopped completely.
+According to the 1910 German census, in the city of Tarnowitz 76% of the population reported German as their sole mother tongue while 17% reported Polish, with the remainder reporting as bilingual; in the entire district of Tarnowitz including outlying villages, the figures were 27% German-speaking and 67% Polish-speaking.
 After World War I ended, between 1919 and 1921 three massive anti-German uprisings took place in entire Upper Silesian region and many of towns residents fought and supported the cause.
-Soon after the end of the third one, mandated by the Versailles Treaty, the Silesian Plebiscite was held, and an overwhelming majority of the Upper Silesia region voted for integration with newly independent Poland; in Tarnowskie Góry however, 82% of the participants favored Germany in large part due to "imported" votes.
-In 1922, after over 300 years of Austrian and Prussian domination, Tarnowskie Góry was returned to Poland.
+Soon after the end of the third one, mandated by the Versailles Treaty, the Silesian Plebiscite was held, and in the Tarnowitz district 61.7% voted for integration with newly independent Poland while 38.3% voted to remain with Germany; in the city of Tarnowitz however, 82% of the participants favored Germany in large part due to "imported" votes and the higher proportion of Germans in urban areas.
+In 1922, after over 300 years of Austrian and Prussian domination, Tarnowskie Góry was returned to Polish governance.
 In the interwar period the 11th Infantry Regiment of the Polish Army was stationed in Tarnowskie Góry.

 At the onset of World War II in September 1939, Poland was invaded by Germany and Nazi German occupation began.
 On September 6–8, 1939, the Einsatzgruppe II entered the town to commit various crimes against Poles.
 Mass searches of Polish organizations, offices and houses, and mass arrests of priests, teachers, intelligentsia and fighters of three anti-German, Silesian Uprisings (1919–1921) took place.
 The synagogue was burned while German minority enthusiastically welcomed invading Nazi forces.
-Already in September 1939, the Germans murdered over 20 Poles in the present-day districts of Lasowice, Strzybnica and Repty Śląskie.
+Already by September 1939, the Germans had murdered over 20 Poles in the present-day districts of Lasowice, Strzybnica and Repty Śląskie.
 Among the victims were miners, former insurgents and a school principal from nearby Chorzów.
 Germany established and operated a prison for Poles in the town.
 During the occupation, the Armia Krajowa (Home Army, the leading Polish underground resistance organization) undertook a sabotage campaign against Nazi forces, railroad-transport and local industry.
 The Germans operated two forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
 Liberation of Silesia came in early 1945; in order to save the industrial infrastructure of the region, the Red Army opened an offensive supported by massive numbers of troops with minimal use of heavy artillery and air-bombardment.
 According to witnesses, the entire operation was extremely fast; countless, shoulder-to-shoulder, crowds of Russian soldiers passed through the town in matter of minutes followed by almost complete still.